-Can cold therapy (hypothermia therapy) help maximize functional outcomes after spinal cord injury?
+Can cold therapy (hypothermia therapy) maximize your recovery after spinal cord injury?

-Lower temperatures can help promote healing by reducing inflammation, swelling, and pain.
+In theory, lower temperatures can promote healing and recovery by reducing inflammation, swelling, and pain.

 Generally, cold therapy for spinal cord injury involves local cooling through an injection or by applying a chilled saline solution to areas surrounding the spinal cord.
 This is usually performed right after decompression surgery.

-This article will explain how cold therapy works and whether it is an effective treatment for spinal cord injuries.
+This article will explain how cold therapy works and discuss whether it is an effective treatment for people with spinal cord injuries.

 How Does Cold Therapy for Spinal Cord Injury Work?

 The primary goal of cold therapy for spinal cord injury is to minimize secondary damage.

 Two types of damage occur after a spinal cord injury: primary and secondary.

 Primary damage is the direct result of the traumatic event.
 Secondary damage develops as a result of the body’s inflammatory response after injury.